tendermint/atom_one/README.md

-To limit the amount of liquid staked tokens so as to reduce systemic risk from liquid staking, there shall be imposed a 5% tax (the "Liquid Staking Tax") on all rewards paid out to staked interchain accounts.
+To limit the amount of liquid staked tokens so as to reduce systemic risk from liquid staking, there shall be imposed a 5% tax (the "Liquid Staking Tax") on all rewards paid out to staked interchain accounts at time of reward withdrawal.
 This Liquid Staking Tax parameter may be adjusted by a two thirds supermajority vote of the Cosmos Hub.

 If the amount of ATOMs staked using interchain accounts exceeds 20% (the "Liquid Staking Factor") of the total staked ATOMs, the Liquid Staking Tax shall automatically increase by 1% per month.
 The Liquid Staking Factor parameter may be adjusted by a two thirds supermajority vote of the Cosmos Hub.

+TODO: simplify the above two rules.

 ### Article 3.C.
 The PHOTON Token